 "Brothers and sisters," Waynaboozhoo said.
 "Our little brother tried to go without air for too long.
-He is dead."
-A song of mourning and praise was heard over all the water as Wa-zhushk's spirit passed to the next world.
+He is

 Waynaboozhoo spoke again, "Look!
 Muskrat has something in his paw.
 It is closed tight around something."
 Waynaboozhoo carefully pried open muskrat's tiny paw.
 All the animals gathered around trying to see.
 Muskrat's paw opened and there, in a little ball, was a piece of Earth.
 All the animals cheered!
 Muskrat had sacrificed his life so that life could begin anew on the Earth.